Zhuinden/service-tree/README.md

 # Service Tree

-It's a tree that holds a `Map<String, Object>` so that you can store your services in it for a particular key.
+It's a tree that holds a `Map<String, Object>` in each of its nodes.
+Therefore, it allows you to store your services in it, each node identified by a particular key.

+The `service-tree` is therefore a hierarchical service locator, independent from the Android platform.

+This is a key difference to `square/Mortar`, which utilizes `context.getSystemService()` to create the hierarchy and inheritance.

 You can also traverse the tree, either from top to bottom, or in reverse order from bottom to up.